OpenEugene/fist-to-five-slack-emoji/fist-to-five-template-slack.md

 *PROPOSAL: Change code-for-america slack channel to open-eugene.*

-Vote with emoji or reply in thread with any questions or comments by *11/26/19*.
+Vote with emoji named consensus_ or reply in thread with any questions or comments by *11/26/19*.

 :consensus_5: I support the proposal and am willing to be one of the leaders.
 :consensus_4: I support the proposal and will help implement it.